Nouns and Pronouns

 We can categorize nouns into two types: countable and noncountable.

-A countable noun is a noun that can be counted
+A countable noun is a noun that can be counted.

 Most common nouns are countable.
 For example, the word friend is countable because you can count one friend, two friends, three friends, etc.

-A countable noun has a singular form (e.g. friend) and a plural form (e.g. friends)
+• a singular form (e.g. friend) and

 1-2 Singular Countable Nouns

-In each example below, the noun is countable.
+In each examples below, each noun is countable.
 Also, the writer is referring to one unit so the noun form must be singular.
+Notice that each singular countable noun has an article (a, an, the) preceding it in the noun determiner position.

-This is the only beach that there is.
+• This is the only beach that there is .

 singular countable noun